KSTK Local Content and Services Report

 KSTK works with a variety of City organizations including The Wrangell Chamber of Commerce to let citizens know about arts and culture events, festivals and celebrations going on in the community.
 We work with City Hall to provide information on all municipal events, elections and civic meetings including Borough Assembly Meetings which we air live and provide audio for on our website.
 We coordinate with the school district to air boys and girls high school basketball games.
 We work with graduating seniors on their Senior Projects.
 We encourage students to learn broadcasting and host their own music shows, record their poetry and other original written work.
 We welcome students to the station to learn about local business in general and radio specifically, connecting students with adults and business members of the community.
 KSTK is very pleased to coordinate with our local Native organizations to share their events, elections, educational services and traditions with the community.

-4. Wrangell is made up of primarily Tlingit Alaska Natives and Caucasians.
-The 2013 U.S. Census statistics report 72.5% Caucasian alone, 0.2% Black or African American alone, 16.1% American Indian and Alaska Native alone, 1.6% Asian alone, 1.7% Hispanic or Latino alone and 9.5% two or more races mixed.
-KSTK offers programming relevant to Alaska Natives.
-Some examples include Tlingit Phrase of the Week, National Native News, and programming from Native Voice One.
+According to the most recent data available, Wrangell’s population is made up of roughly 70% Caucasian, 20% Alaska Native and 10% mixed race people.
+KSTK airs news from the Alaska Public Radio Network that is relevant to all Alaskans, native and non-native alike.
+KSTK offers programming especially relevant to Alaska Natives.
+Some examples include Tlingit Phrase of the Week and National Native News.
 KSTK has many Alaska Native volunteer music hosts who play music that is meaningful to them and selected by them.
-We air news from the Alaska Public Radio Network that is relevant to all Alaskans, native and not native alike.
 Local Native organizations are making an effort to teach and revive their traditional Tlingit language.
-KSTK has worked, and will continue to work, with local native leaders to continue projects like the Tlingit Phrase of the Week radio module.
+KSTK has worked, and will continue to work, with local native leaders to continue these projects.